 One of the biggest concerns of preretirees and retirees is income.
 This makes a lot of sense when you consider that all your savings essentially breaks down to an annual income you need to live comfortably during your retirement years.
 One of the options many seniors explore when trying to secure their retirement income is a fixed index annuity1.

 Fixed index annuities, much like pensions plans of old, are contracts issued by insurance companies that allow your principal contribution to earn money based on the performance of a market index.
-Unlike other financial instruments, however, a fixed index annuity offers you a guarantee against losses should the performance of the index falter.
+Unlike other financial instruments, however, it offers you a guarantee against losses should the performance of the index falter.
 It also ensures the gains you made are locked in, so you can’t lose them.
-Fixed index annuities can also be designed with a guaranteed income rider2 so that you get a fixed, guaranteed income3 throughout your retirement.
+They can also be designed with a guaranteed income rider2 so that you get a fixed, guaranteed income throughout your retirement.

 A market index4 is a listing of assorted stocks or bonds that are representative of a specific segment of the market.
 They might represent a selected industry, emerging market or capitalization.
 While investors can’t actually purchase an index, there are investment vehicles, such as exchange trade funds, that are designed to mimic the performance of a chosen index.
 Popular indexes that you’ve probably heard of include the Dow Jones Industrial Average, which is a collection of 30 blue chip stocks, and the S&P 500®, which follows 500 large companies.

 Three Facts about Fixed Index Annuities

 A fixed index annuity isn’t the right product for every retiree, but it can make a difference to some.
 Three facts to keep in mind when exploring the benefits of these annuities with a qualified financial professional include:

 They are not suitable for short-term savings goals.
 They can expose you to surrender charges and tax consequences if you withdraw them too early.